theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 Pacific Biosciences' (PacBio) introduced zero-mode waveguide (ZMW) sequencing in 2010, which uses so-called nanoholes containing a single DNA polymerase.
 This allows incorporation of any single nucleotide to be directly observed by detectors attached below the nanoholes.
 Each type of nucleotides is labeled with a specific fluorescent dye that emits fluorescent signals during the incorporation process, which are subsequently measured as sequence readout.
 Reads obtained from PacBio sequencers are usually of 8 to 15 kilobases (kb), with possibilities for up to 70kb.

 Oxford Nanopore Technologies' introduced the GridION in 2012.
-The GridION and its successors MinIO and Flongle are portable sequencers for DNA and RNA sequencing which produce reads of more than 2 Mb.
+The GridION and its successors MinION and Flongle are portable sequencers for DNA and RNA sequencing which produce reads of more than 2 Mb.
 Notably, such a sequencing device even fits into a single human hand.
 Oxford Nanopore sequencers observe changes in the electrical current that occur when nucleic acids pass through protein nanopores, to identify the nucleotide sequence{cite}`Jain2016`.

 Strengths: